wicked-rainman/ESP32Dispatcher/README.md

                                                 myjobs.delaytime(), myjobs.runtime());
     }
 ```
    **Funciton3** - Runs after 2 minutes.
-It includes a call to ___remove()___ which (obviously) removes itself from the dispatcher link list.
+It includes a call to ___remove()___ which removes itself from the dispatcher link list.
 In effect, this makes Function3 a "run once" process.
 Just before it completes, Function3 adds Function4 (code not shown) in the link list to be executed 3 minutes later.

 ```
     void Function3() {